bcarterterp/Flap/README.md

 Notice the bitrise.yml file found in the root directory.

 The bitrise.yml file contains all workflows created for this project.
-In order to run a workflow, you must also have a .bitrise.secrets.yml file that contain our project secrets.
-This can be found on OnePassword or shared by a team member on the project.
+In order to run a workflow, you must have a .bitrise.secrets.yml file that contain our project secrets, and a Service Account Credentials file for Firebase authentication.
+You can find both of these files on OnePassword and place them in the root directory.
+The creation of these files are done automatically on the CI server, but running these steps locally does not function the same.

-Once you've added .bitrise.secrets.yml to the root directory of the project, you can run
+Once you've added both files to the root directory of the project, you can run

 `bitrise run primary`

 To run the primary workflow.
 You can replace primary with any workflow you'd like to run.

-It is suggested to use Bitrise's Workflow Editor GUI on their website to get familiar.
-You can use the editor, which will update the bitrise.yml on the website, where you can copy and paste it into your editor to test on.
+It is suggested to use Bitrise's Workflow Editor GUI on their website to get familiar with creating new workflows.
+You can use the editor, which will update the bitrise.yml on the website, where you can copy and paste it into your development environment to test on.

 There is a step to generate a firebase deployment private key file.
 It looks like this custom step that was created is only working on the CI server currently, so I have set this step along with some other steps to be skipped by setting their "run-if" condition to be .isCI, which means it will be skipped when running locally.